 So my question is actually "Why is my pipeline not running" and I try to estimate it by "How long did the previous ones take to start" and I can't because it seems random to me.

 Other possible solutions: A help topic, "Why isn't my job running" that explains the possible reasons.

 At the core, being able to play around and get results quickly will make it more pleasant to learn Arvados.
 Sandboxes?
 Arv run?
 Arvados-like local docker?
 Immediately running pipelines? are all addressing this.

-#8 Updated by Tom Clegg about 4 years ago
+#8 Updated by Tom Clegg over 4 years ago

 - All worker nodes are busy.
 Nodemanager will probably do something about this in 10(?) seconds.